ttrung2409/ddia/README.md

 "Designing Data-Intensive Applications" equips engineers with the essential knowledge to:

-1. **Make Informed Technology Decisions**: Develop a deep understanding of the underlying principles of different database technologies, enabling you to select the right tools based on your specific requirements rather than following trends.
+1. **Database foundation deep dive**: Develop a deep understanding of the underlying principles of different database technologies, enabling you to make informed decision based on your specific requirements rather than following trends.

 2. **Design Robust Data Systems**: Learn how to architect systems that efficiently handle data storage, retrieval, and processing at scale, while maintaining reliability under varying loads and in the face of faults.